The animation video below shows how the HK Standard (ST) ties are used in a typical tilt-up concrete sandwich panel.

 Visual Testing – These tests confirm all rigid insulation sheets are properly installed and all ties are examined for correct installation.
-Refer to the HK Composites document titled “ST Tie On-Site Visual Testing”.
+Refer back to the Visual Inspection process in “Step 3 – Install connector ties” above.

 Pull Testing – These tests confirm proper concrete consolidation around the HK Standard (ST) Ties.
 Refer to the HK Composites document titled “ST Tie On-Site Pull Testing”.

 Place the interior wythe layer of concrete in the forms and screed to specified thickness.